 |Very low||Might meet the priority criteria but has received a Small Grant within the last two years|

-The Small Grants Panel will then consider all of the eligible applications and make a decision on which should be awarded grants, and how much they should receive.
-The Grants Panel is made up of Council Members (Councillors) and representatives from voluntary and community groups, who are elected for two years at a time:
+The Panel is made up of Council Members (Councillors) and representatives from voluntary & community groups.
+They are elected for two years at a time.

 Following the 2016 ballot, the Panel welcomed the following voluntary sector representatives:

-This decision is passed to the Head of Neighbourhoods, who has delegated authority for this scheme.
+The decision is passed to the Assistant Director - Economy, Housing and Investment, who has delegated authority for this scheme.

-You will need to complete a monitoring form once the grant is spent, and return it to us with evidence of expenditure.
-We send you the monitoring form in advance, so that you know what records you need to keep during the project.
+You must complete a monitoring form when the grant is spent and return it to us with evidence of expenditure.
+This is sent to you, in advance, so you know what records you must keep during the project.

-You will receive notification of the decision up to six weeks after the deadline for that particular round.
+Please note: You will receive notification of the decision up to six weeks after the deadline for a round.